How you import from and export to Côte d’Ivoire (Ivory Coast).

 Using materials and processing from other countries in your exports to Côte d’Ivoire

 It is also possible to use materials from, and processing carried out in, the other countries and territories referenced in Article 7 of the Rules of Origin Protocol.
 Again, you must ensure that the working or processing you do in the UK goes beyond the minimal operations listed in the agreement and the other relevant conditions are fulfilled.

 Sending your goods to Côte d’Ivoire through the EU and other countries

 Goods transited through the EU are subject to the same requirements as those in transit through other third countries.

 For example, you are able to split a consignment in the EU, as well as in other third countries, when exporting goods to Côte d’Ivoire, provided the goods comprising the consignment have not been entered into free circulation.

 Origin quotas in the agreement have been tailored specifically to the UK.

 See table 3 listed in the agreement parliamentary report for details on the origin quotas.

 Freight forwarding may save you time and money if you’re exporting large volumes of goods or high value items by sea or air freight.
-Find out more about freight forwarders.
+Find out more about moving goods and using freight forwarders.

 This guidance is for information only.
 You should consult your legal advisers if you wish to ensure you understand the legal implications of trading for your business.

 If you have queries about trade, contact the Department for Business and Trade (DBT).

 Should you wish to speak to someone directly, we have local trade offices based around the UK.
 Within each office, you can contact an international trade adviser.
 Find your local trade office.